SURFACE-FIRST™ MONITORING

 KEY SPECIFICATIONS:

-Monitored surfaces: Any static surfaces such as concrete, metal, soil, standing or slow moving water, ice, etc., where the distance between the sensor and the surface remains relatively constant.
+Monitored surfaces: Static surfaces such as concrete, metal, soil, calm, level water, etc., where the distance between the sensor and the surface remains relatively constant

-Detectable hydrocarbons: TinyHawk can detect a wide range of liquid hydrocarbons from crude oil to refined intermediates and light, midweight, and heavy finished products including fuel oils, lubricants, heating oils, hydraulic oils, diesel, jet fuels, avgas, naphtha, and gasoline.
+Detectable hydrocarbons: TinyHawk can detect a wide range of liquid hydrocarbons from crude oil to refined intermediates and light, midweight, and heavy finished products—including fuel oils, lubricants, heating oils, hydraulic oils, diesel, jet fuels, avgas, naphtha, and gasoline—including hydrocarbons present in produced water

 Light source: LED